TheThirdOne/random-sorting/README.md

 |Chrome |![Array.sort-10](images/Array.sort-10.png)|![Array.sort-30](images/Array.sort-30.png)|![Array.sort-50](images/Array.sort-50.png)|![Array.sort-100](images/Array.sort-100.png)|![Array.sort-300](images/Array.sort-300.png)|
 |Firefox|![FArray.sort-10](images/FArray.sort-10.png)|![FArray.sort-30](images/FArray.sort-30.png)|![FArray.sort-50](images/FArray.sort-50.png)|![FArray.sort-100](images/FArray.sort-100.png)|![Array.sort-300](images/FArray.sort-300.png)|

+Note: Varying array lengths (n) are used shown because some of the features of the graph may be clearer at a lower resolution.
+Also for Chrome `n=10` vs `n=30` are very different graphs.

 Based simply on these histograms, can you guess which algorithm Chrome is using?
 If you can, that is very impressive; if you can't, it should become more clear